Leap year: Gregorian calendar

-The Gregorian calendar was designed to keep the vernal equinox on or close to March 21, so that the date of Easter (celebrated on the Sunday after the ecclesiastical full moon that falls on or after March 21) remains close to the vernal equinox.
-The "Accuracy" section of the "Gregorian calendar" article discusses how well the Gregorian calendar achieves this design goal, and how well it approximates the tropical year.
+The Gregorian calendar was designed to keep the March equinox on or close to 21 March, so that the date of Easter (celebrated on the Sunday after the ecclesiastical full moon that falls on or after 21 March) remains close to the March equinox.
+The "Accuracy" section of the "Gregorian calendar" article discusses how well the Gregorian calendar achieves this objective, and how well it approximates the tropical year.

 Leap day in the Julian and Gregorian calendars

-The intercalary day that usually occurs every four years is called the leap day and is created by adding an extra day to February.
+The intercalary day that usually occurs every four years is called leap day and is created by adding an extra day to February.
 This day is added to the calendar in leap years as a corrective measure because the Earth does not orbit the Sun in precisely 365 days.
-Since about the fifteenth century, this extra day is February 29, but when the Julian calendar was introduced, leap day was handled differently in two respects.
-First, leap day fell within February and not at the end: February 24 was doubled to create the (strange to modern eyes) two days both dated February 24.
+Since about the 15th century, this extra day has been 29 February, but when the Julian calendar was introduced, the leap day was handled differently in two respects.
+First, leap day fell within February and not at the end: 24 February was doubled to create, strangely to modern eyes, two days both dated 24 February.
 Second, the leap day was simply not counted so that a leap year still had 365 days.